Phenesin/MNIST-0-1-Classifier/README.md

 ```

 # Configuration
-It has 3 different gradient descent algorithms, Stochastic Gradient Descent (SGD), Momentum Based Gradient Descent (momentum), Adam.
+It has 3 different gradient descent algorithms, Stochastic Gradient Descent (SGD), Momentum Based Gradient Descent (momentum) and, Adam.
-In the train.py comment the algorithm you dont want to use in order to make a checkpoint file of the used algorithm.
+In the train.py all the three algortihms have been written just remove it as it is commented and you are ready to use it!

 # Project structure
 ```text